MagpieBridge/InferIDE/README.md

   - By default, InferIDE will use the docker image [jonasmanuel/inferdocker](https://hub.docker.com/r/jonasmanuel/inferdocker) from dockerhub.
 It is built from the [dockerfile](inferdocker/Dockerfile) in this repository
   - If you want to use your own image you can supply the image using the command line option -i <dockerImage>
   - if the image is not yet installed on your system, docker will pull it on the first run
+    - otherwise you can install it beforehand using `docker pull jonasmanuel/inferdocker`

 ## Use InferIDE in VS Code